JamesJJ/chef_yum_localrepo/README.md

 Creates and configures a yum repo on disk for use by the local system.
 Optionally places specified RPMs into the repo.

 Many chef cookbooks have package dependencies that are not met by available yum repositories.
-You could set-up your own yum repo server and configure your systems to use it, or you could just put your RPM files in <cookbook_name>/files/... and use this cookbook.
+To provide these dependencies, you could set-up your own yum repo server and configure your systems to use it, or you could just put your RPM files in &lt;cookbook_name&gt;/files/... and use this cookbook.

 Requirements
 ------------